Author: Emma Grace

 Publish Date: 10.15.2025

-The United State’s efforts to increase border patrol by deploying destroyers like the USS Spruance, along with the Navy’s maritime presence may demonstrate an increase in operational control of the border.[12]
+The United States’ efforts to increase border patrol by deploying destroyers like the USS Spruance, along with the Navy’s maritime presence, may demonstrate greater operational control of the border.[12]

 [1] Alexandra Koch, Navy deploys destroyer USS Spruance to southern border to curb illegal immigration, N.Y.
 Post (Mar.
 23, 2025, 1:23 AM), https://nypost.com/2025/03/23/us-news/navy-deploys-destroyer-uss-spruance-to-southern-border-to-curb-illegal-immigration/